peterhinch/micropython-async/v3/README.md

 This official tool enables an application to launch a REPL which is active while the application is running.
 From this you can modify and query the application and run `asyncio` scripts concurrently with the running application.
+Author Jim Mussared @jimmo.

 [aioprof](https://gitlab.com/alelec/aioprof/-/tree/main) A profiler for `asyncio` applications: show the number of calls and the total time used by each task.
-Author Matt Trentini.
+Author Andrew Leech @andrewleech.

 [monitor](https://github.com/peterhinch/micropython-monitor) enables a running `asyncio` application to be monitored using a Pi Pico, ideally with a scope or